You are here

 Principal and Induction Program Requirements:

-- Must hold an initial principal license and have been working in a leadership role at a charter school with that license for at least one year.
+- Must hold an initial principal license and currently working in a leadership role at a charter school with that license for at least one year.

 - Attend at least four trainings a year with your AMC approved mentor.

 - Fulfill 32 hours within one year.